JDavidCarreno/JDavidCarreno/README.md

 # Juan David Carreño Galvis 👨‍💻

 ## About Me ℹ️
 Hello!
-I'm Juan David Carreño Galvis, a Mathematics student with a passion for programming and specialized as a Full Stack Developer.
+I'm Juan David Carreño Galvis, a Full Stack developer and Mathematics student with a passion for programming.
 With experience in JavaScript, Node.js, PostgreSQL, Express, Sequelize, React, Next.js, Redux, CSS, and HTML, I offer a unique blend of technical knowledge and analytical skills.

 ## What I Do 💼
 As a Full Stack Developer, I specialize in developing efficient and scalable web applications.
 I thrive on solving complex problems, collaborating in teams, and communicating effectively.
 With a rigorous approach and creative thinking, I tackle challenges with innovative solutions.